mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Invisible #

 The go-to status for sneak thieves.
 Characters are less visible to living and sentient beings.
-The number after the status indicates the threshold step people must hit on a Perception test to notice the character with this status.
+The number after the status indicates the threshold rating people must hit on a Perception test to notice the character with this status.
 Cameras and other inorganic methods of visibility detection can see someone with this status as normal.

 #### Invisible (Improved) #